What is blood pressure?

 When is blood pressure too low?

-If you experience these symptoms often, you should get them checked out - especially if they affect your everyday life.
+If you often experience these symptoms, you should get it checked out – especially if they affect your daily life.

-Blood pressure is easily measured with a cuff on the upper arm.
-You can get it measured at the doctor's office, but many people also have devices at home.
+Blood pressure is easily measured with a cuff around the upper arm.
+You can have it measured at the doctor's, but many also have devices at home.

 It is important to sit still and be relaxed for a few minutes before the measurement.
-Repeat the measurement a few times to get a true picture.
+Feel free to repeat the measurement a few times to get an accurate picture.

 What affects blood pressure?

 Blood pressure is affected by many factors: age, weight, diet, exercise, stress, smoking and alcohol all play a role.
-Genetics and medication can also play a role.
+Genetic factors and medication can also be important.

-Lifestyle changes are often the first step when blood pressure is high - and can have a big impact.
+Lifestyle changes are often the first step if blood pressure is too high - and can have a big impact.

 When should you see a doctor?

-If your blood pressure is repeatedly too high or low, or you have symptoms such as headaches, shortness of breath or dizziness, you should consult a doctor.
+If your blood pressure is repeatedly too high or low, or you have symptoms such as headache, shortness of breath, or dizziness, you should contact a doctor.

-At Lægerne Danmark you can get an appointment quickly - so you can have peace of mind and act in time.
+At Doctors in Denmark, you can get an appointment quickly – so you can have peace of mind and act in time.

-We offer personalized guidance and professional assessment of your blood pressure.
-We offer monitoring, advice and help to prevent or treat blood pressure problems.
+With us, you get personal guidance and professional assessment of your blood pressure.
+We offer both control, advice and help to prevent or treat blood pressure problems.

 We have appointments when it suits you - including evenings and weekends.
 Your safety and health is our priority.